building in Thailand

 The thing that could discourage you from using JobsDB is that most responses to applications are slow and infrequent compared to other job sites.

+Although JobsDB is where I landed my first job, I should have expanded my choices.
 I applied for jobs such as Financial Research Analyst, Marketing Assistant, and Personal Assistant for a Real Estate Business that needed Thais.

 As a result, I ended up with few interviews after trying a lot.